 Helping you and your child stay on top of asthma

 An asthma review is an appointment with your child’s GP or asthma nurse to check their asthma is as well managed as possible and reduce the risk of them having an asthma attack.
 It’s a chance for you, your child and the GP or asthma nurse to talk about your child’s asthma and any ways you can manage their symptoms better.
-Your child should have an asthma review at least once every six months even if they haven’t been having symptoms.
+Your child should have an asthma review at least once a year even if they haven’t been having symptoms.

 Why your child needs regular asthma reviews

 A review is an important way for you to stay on top of your child’s asthma.
 Taking your child for their regular review can help you…

 Milder symptoms like occasional coughing and wheezing may not seem serious.
 But they can get in the way of your child doing some of the things they enjoy, like playing with their friends or taking part in sports.
 Children with asthma don’t need to put up with coughing and wheezing.

 At their review, you can discover how small tweaks – like a tiny change to the way they use their inhaler - can make a big difference.
 If their symptoms get worse or they even end up having an asthma attack, you might look back and wish you’d taken them to their review.
 Don’t risk that happening.

 If your child doesn’t have any asthma symptoms, that’s great – you’re doing a good job of managing their asthma.
 But a review can help to keep them symptom-free in the future.
 Asthma symptoms can come and go, and your child’s asthma can change over time, especially as they get older.
 At their review, the GP or asthma nurse may carry out some simple tests, for example a peak flow test, to find out how well they really are – remember that children aren’t always able to explain how they’re feeling.
 Your GP or asthma nurse will also make sure they’re on the right dose of medicine to keep their symptoms at bay, so they can carry on doing the things they want to do.

 3. Feel more confident